mahakamal-e/WeatherWise/README.md

 4. Push your changes to your fork.
 5. Submit a pull request to the main repository.

+## Screenshots

 ## Related Projects
 [OpenWeatherMap](https://openweathermap.org/) - OpenWeatherMap is a service that provides weather data, including current weather, forecasts, and historical data, to developers and businesses through an API.
-It offers a wide range of weather-related information that can be integrated into applications like WeatherWise to enhance their functionality.
+It offers a wide range of weather-related information that can be integrated into applications like WeatherWise to enhance functionality.

 ## Licensing
 MIT License